Freedom of Information Requests

-Learn about your options for obtaining information from the City of Surrey.
+Learn about your options for obtaining information from the City of Surrey, including how to submit freedom of information (FOI) requests.

 Information is routinely available to the public.
 Occasionally, a review is required, or a coordinated effort is needed to gather information for release.